-The rte_mempool is a generic structure used to handle pools of objects.
-In this case, it is necessary to create a pool that will be used by the driver, which expects to have some reserved space in the mempool structure, sizeof(struct rte_pktmbuf_pool_private) bytes.
+The rte\mempool is a generic structure used to handle pools of objects.
+In this case, it is necessary to create a pool that will be used by the driver.

-The number of allocated pkt mbufs is MBUF_PER_POOL, with a size of MBUF_SIZE each.
+The number of allocated pkt mbufs is MBUF\PER\POOL, with a data room size of MBUF\DATA\SIZE each.
 A per-lcore cache of 32 mbufs is kept.
 The memory is allocated in on the master lcore's socket, but it is possible to extend this code to allocate one mbuf pool per socket.